Feature Proposal: Built-In Rate Limiting (Adapter-First Design)

 To prevent package sprawl and keep maintenance tractable, ws-kit enforces these boundaries:

 @ws-kit/middleware: Cross-runtime middleware only (rate limiting, deduplication, observability hooks).
 No runtime-specific logic.@ws-kit/adapters: Implementations of published adapter contracts.
-Each adapter (memory, redis, cloudflare-do) is a subdirectory with its own dependencies and test suite.- New packages: Spawn only when a second feature needs them.
+Each adapter (memory, redis, cloudflare) is a subdirectory with its own dependencies and test suite.- New packages: Spawn only when a second feature needs them.
 For example, if deduplication and rate limiting both need state machines, a

 @ws-kit/patternspackage makes sense.
 A single feature always fits in middleware or adapters.